TYDingding/Wedding-seating-finder/README.md

 5. Go to Settings > Pages
 6. Select branch: main, folder: /root
 7. Your site will be live at: https://yourusername.github.io/Wedding-seating-finder/
-8. For best practice, you may consider generate a QRcode and put it on the entrance of the venue so guests may scan and open the website on their phone
+8. For best practice, you may consider generating a QR code and put it on the entrance of the venue so guests can scan and open the website on their phone